 Andover 17 miles; Southampton 23 miles

 The medieval city of Salisbury is the jewel in Wiltshire's crown, dominated by the majestic 13th century Gothic cathedral.
 The cathedral offers 750 years of history including Britain's tallest spire, the world's best preserved original Magna Carta, and Europe's oldest working clock.
 The surrounding cathedral close, full of architectural gems, is bordered by the River Avon and ancient Chilmark stone walls.
 The city offers historic streets with charming half-timbered buildings, traditional pubs, characterful shops and a twice-weekly market.
 Or, stroll along the Town Path and take in the awe-inspiring views across the water meadows towards the cathedral.
 After dark, there's a thriving arts scene, including one of the country's leading repertory theatres, a lively arts centre, cinema and a wealth of independent restaurants.
 Should you want to explore further afield then a short drive from Salisbury takes you to Stonehenge, the National Trust's Stourhead House and gardens, majestic Wilton House, as well as the New Forest National Park, and the Hampshire and Dorset coasts.
 There's so much to see and do in Salisbury and surrounding area that your only concern will be finding the time to do it all!

-Note: On street parking in public car park 100 yards away which is charged daily
+Note: On street parking permits available from housekeeper or you can park in public car park 100 yards away which is charged daily.